12 Reasons Queen Elizabeth II Will Never Give Up the Throne

 Even if the public were in favor of putting a new monarch on the throne, Prince Charles is next in line, and that’s considered problematic.
 “We know far too much about his foibles and past errors to revere him as we revere his mother,” writes The Daily Mail‘s Allison Pearson.
 In addition, people have their doubts about the ability of Prince Charles to maintain the requisite royal neutrality on certain political issues.
 While the Queen could abdicate in favor of Prince William, there is no historical precedent for passing over the current Prince of Wales (the traditional “on-deck” role) in favor of his child.
 Take a look at these candid, rarely seen photos of the royal family.

-Plus, Charles is already 70
+Plus, Charles is already over 70

 Even if the Queen was to abdicate due to her age, the Prince of Wales is already in his 70s.
 And in the opinion of some palace insiders, including Paul Burrell, former butler of Princess Diana, the public perceives Prince Charles as too old to take on the role of King.

-And about the whole Camilla thing
+And the whole Camilla thing

 Apart from all the talk about whether Queen Elizabeth II will abdicate, one of the hottest royal topics is whether Camilla Parker Bowles will be known as “Queen” if and when Prince Charles ascends the throne.
 Traditionally, the King’s spouse is referred to as “Queen.”
 However, public sentiment isn’t exactly supportive of a “Queen Camilla.”
 Although in 2005, Prince Charles assured the public Camilla would never be known as “Queen,” (she would instead go by the title “Princess Consort”) he’s since retracted his statement, going as far as deleting it from his official website.
 Would Queen Elizabeth choose to stir up that hornet’s nest?
 Our guts tell us no. Although, if you got to know the Duchess of Cornwall, you might actually like her.
 Find out 15 surprising facts about Camilla Parker Bowles.